ankor-ai/Algorithms/Median-Computation-Large-Data-Problem/README.md

 The [binapprox algorithm](http://www.stat.cmu.edu/~ryantibs/papers/median.pdf) does just this.
 The idea behind it is to find the median from the data's histogram.

+## The binapprox algorithm

+In order to find approximately the median, this algorithm uses a very interesting property of the median

+### The range existance of the median;

+If X is a random variable having mean µ, variance σ^2, and median m, then: m ∈ [µ − σ, µ + σ]

 ## Example

 Say we have a list of 30 numbers between 7 and 16 and its histogram is: